Coronavirus: Tips for home working

 With the Government recommending those that can, to work from home, an increasing number of businesses are shutting their doors to keep staff as safe as possible.
 However, it is important to note that for some people it’s not the perfect set up.

-For some people, working from home can put their mental health at risk, causing feelings of isolation and disconnection and the feedback and encouragement they receive from their fellow workers in the office can be critical to their productivity.
+For some, working from home can put their mental health at risk, causing feelings of isolation and disconnection.
+The feedback and encouragement they receive from their fellow workers in the office can be critical to their productivity.

 Your work setting